Functional central limit theorems for spatial averages of the parabolic Anderson model with delta initial condition in dimension $d\geq 1$: Proofs of Theorems

 where we assume $t_1<t_2$ to simplify the expressions.
 Similarly,

 where in the first inequality we use the {\rm H${\rm \ddot{o}}$lder} inequality and Lemma \ref{lem2.1}, and in the last equality we use the semigroup property of the heat kernel.

-Now we begin to prove Lemma \ref{lem5.1}-\ref{lem5.3}.
-Actually, the proof is similar to that of \cite[Theorem 1.3-1.5]{Davar21}, but there are still slight differences in detail. \begin{proof}[Proof of Lemma 5.1.]
+Now we begin to prove Lemmas \ref{lem5.1}-\ref{lem5.3}.
+Actually, the proof is similar to that of Theorems 1.3-1.5 in \cite{MR4242879}, but there are still slight differences in detail. \begin{proof}[Proof of Lemma 5.1.]
 In order to prove (\ref{5.4}), it suffices to show that